juliocardenas25/Magnetic_methods/README.md

 # Magnetic_methods

 # Step 1: Enabling GPU within your notebook

+Download all files as a .zip file

+Open Google Colab in your favorite browser.
+Import the .ipynb file you want to run.

+# Step 2: Enabling GPU within your notebook
 You will want to enable GPU acceleration within your Colab notebook.

 ### Steps: